EdJoPaTo/website-stalker-example/cloud/shelly/support/en-support-home.md

 [Submit a ticket ---------- Describe your issue by filling out the support ticket form](/en/support/tickets/new) [Community ---------- Join our exclusive customer community](https://community.shelly.cloud)

-**Notice: Phone and Email Notifications Currently Unavailable**

-Dear users,

-We are aware of an issue affecting phone and email notifications from Scenes in the Shelly Smart Control App.
-Our team is actively working to resolve this.

-Please note that the issue originates from a third-party Google service, which is beyond our direct control.

-While we are in contact with them and doing our best to support a swift resolution, we are currently unable to provide an estimated time for the fix.

-We appreciate your patience and understanding.

-Thank you,
- The Shelly Support Team

 Knowledge base
 ----------